Bhai Maharaj Singh: Revolutionary activities

 By the 1840s, the Sikh Empire remained the last truly independent state of India, the rest having been colonized by European powers.
 Maharaj Singh is claimed to be the earliest noteworthy Indian who put up a resistance to the colonial British establishment.
 Amandeep Madra believes that in the early 1840s, he was one of the few, if any, Sikhs who understood the danger the British posed to the Sikh state and the risk of colonization.
 His insurrectionary activities began in the aftermath of the First Anglo-Sikh War in 1846, just prior to the complete annexation of the Sikh Empire by the British East India Company.
+After a year of the resident's rule in Punjab following the war, the Punjabis feared that the British would fully annex the region after consolidation.

+By the early 1840s, Maharaj Singh's followers numbered in the tens of thousands and his influence was present from Rawalpindi to Amritsar.
+Bhai Maharaj Singh started addressing crowds of peasants in Central Punjab, with the British fearing his propaganda would challenge their hold over the region and therefore seek his arrest.
 He had kept in contact with Maharani Jind Kaur, widow of Maharaja Ranjit Singh, assisting her when the need arose.
+Rani Jindan's image had been tarnished by bazaar gossip, with Maharaj Singh rehabiliating her status in the eyes of the public by equating her as the mother of the Khalsa.
 In 1847, the British decided to deport Jind Kaur out of the Punjab and attempted to stifle her influence.
 Maharaj Singh would later be involved in the Prema plot as a result of this news.

 Sikhs would welcome the taking up of arms against the British with the words "Ah Wo Maharaj".